markxue6/UCSD-CSE230-Project/README.md

 * We have single player mode to play against computer.
 The game algorithm is minimax.
 * In single player mode, different difficulties can be set by user.
 * The size of the board can be set to whatever user want.

+If it is possible, we will extend our game to a networked two player game.
+Two players can play the game on different computers.
+In all, our project will focus on a chess game.
+When implementing the game, if we find above rules are too easy for four people project we will change it to more complex.